 To continue focusing on the emissions gap will mean we miss the bigger picture.
 The transition is underway, and at the moment it is shaping up to be a nightmare: a nuclear-powered kind of monopoly capitalism, where global platform giants control the core of the global economy, while the rest of us scrap for work and the best jobs are to be found patrolling the razor wire around the border.

 There are better futures, ones that turn out differently for all of us.
 We need to shift our attention to the kinds of jobs and industries we want to see take us through to a low carbon future, however, and not be content with chasing big business.
 The future doesn’t have to be privatised.
 We are on the verge of the biggest transformation of the global economy in generations – we should take the opportunity to radically rebuild it.

-Nicholas Beuret is a lecturer in management and ecological sustainability at the University of Essex.
+Nicholas Beuret is a lecturer at the University of Essex.
 His research focuses on climate change, work and the transition to a low carbon economy.